Amalija Knavs

-Amalija Knavs (July 9, 1945 – January 9, 2024) was a Slovenian and American textile worker who was the mother of Melania Trump, the First Lady of the United States.
+Amalija Knavs (July 9, 1945 – January 9, 2024) was a Slovenian textile worker and the mother of Melania Trump, the first lady of the United States.

 Early and personal life

-Amalija Ulčnik was born on July 9, 1945, in Judendorf-Straßengel, Austria.
-She was raised there and in Slovenia, which was at the time part of Yugoslavia.
-Her mother, Amalija, was a seamstress and farmeress and her father, Anton Ulčnik, was a cobbler and later a red-onion farmer.
+Amalija Ulčnik was born on July 9, 1945, in Judendorf-Straßengel, Allied-occupied Austria.
+She was raised there and in Slovenia, which was at the time part of Socialist Federal Republic of Yugoslavia.
+Her mother, Amalija, was a seamstress and farmer and her father, Anton Ulčnik, was a cobbler and later a red-onion farmer.

 In her youth, she worked on her family's onion farm.
 From 1964 to 1997, she worked at a state-owned children's clothing factory where she created and monitored textile patterns.

-Knavs met her husband, Viktor, a member of the League of Communists of Slovenia in Sevnica in 1966.
+Ulčnik met her husband, Viktor Knavs, a member of the League of Communists of Slovenia in Sevnica in 1966.
 After marrying, they lived in Sevnica, Slovenia.
-The couple had two daughters: Ines (b.
-1968) and Melanija (b.
-1970).
+The couple had two daughters: Ines (born 1968) and Melanija (born 1970).